-1. Catholic 'looked after' children and previously 'looked after' children (see notes 2-6);

-2. Baptised Catholic children with a certificate of Catholic practice, who have a brother or sister at the school at the time of admission (see notes 6, 7 & 10);

-3. Baptised Catholic children with a Certificate of Catholic Practice, who are resident within the parish boundaries of St Augustine's Hammersmith (see notes 6, 7, 12 & 13);

-4. Other baptised Catholic children with a Certificate of Catholic Practice (see note 6 & 7);

-5. Other baptised Catholic children (see note 6);

-6. Other 'looked after' children and previously 'looked after' children. (see notes 2-5);

-7. Children of catechumens and members of an Eastern Christian Church (see notes 8 & 9);
+- 1. Catholic 'looked after' children and previously 'looked after' children (see notes 2-6); - 2.
+Baptised Catholic children with a certificate of Catholic practice, who have a brother or sister at the school at the time of admission (see notes 6, 7 & 11); - 3.
+Baptised Catholic Children whose parent is a qualified teacher who has been employed at St Augustine's Catholic Primary School for two or more years at the time of application and/or children of a member of staff who has been recruited to fill a vacancy for which there is a demonstrable skill shortage. \numbers are limited refer to Children of staff at the school section below - 4.
+Baptised Catholic children with a Certificate of Catholic Practice, who are resident within the parish boundaries of St Augustine's Hammersmith (see notes 6, 7, 13 & 14); - 5.
+Other baptised Catholic children with a Certificate of Catholic Practice (see note 6 & 7); - 6.
+Other baptised Catholic children (see note 6); - 7.
+Other 'looked after' children and previously 'looked after' children. (see notes 2-5); - 8.
+Catechumens and members of an Eastern Christian Church (see notes 8 & 9);

-8. Children of other Christian faiths e.g. Church of England (see note 10 - Applicants from Christian denominations may attach a Certificate of Baptism or a Church reference confirming practice).

-9. Any other children.
+- 9. Children of other Christian faiths e.g. Church of England (see note 10 Applicants from Christian denominations may attach a Certificate of Baptism or a Church reference confirming practice). - 10.
+Any other children.

-Within each of the categories listed above, the provision below will be applied in the following order: The Governing Body will give top priority, within a category, to an application where compelling evidence is provided at the time of application, from an appropriate professional such as a doctor, priest or social worker, of an exceptional social, medical, pastoral or other need of the child, which can only be met at this school.
+Within each of the categories listed above, the provision below will be applied in the following order:

+The Governing Body will give top priority, within a category, to an application where compelling evidence is provided at the time of application, from an appropriate professional such as a doctor, priest or social worker, of an exceptional social, medical, pastoral or other need of the child, which can only be met at this school.